patriciohorn/andre-rios/src/content/procedures/en/lipoinfiltration.md

 ---
-tag: 'Body'
+tag: "Body"
-title: 'Lipoinfiltration'
+title: "Lipoinfiltration"
-cover: '../../../assets/procedures/lipoinfiltracion.jpg'
+cover: "../../../assets/procedures/lipoinfiltracion.jpg"
-slug: lipoinfiltration
+slug: "procedures/lipoinfiltration"
-lang: 'en'
+lang: "en"
 ---

 Fat infiltration (lipoinfiltration) is the procedure with which we use the fat that we obtain through liposuction, to modify the shape and volume in different areas of the body.